AprilWei001/NIM/README.md

         plink --bfile <qced> --snps <range of the snps (e.g. 1:4669624-1:4869948)> --recode A --out <output genotype text file>

-    3.2 Run Susie on ld-pruned SNPs with script `runSusie.R`
+    3.2 Run SuSiE on ld-pruned SNPs with script `runSusie.R`

     *`runSusie.R` takes the genotype text file input from the tested region generated in 3.1*